textpattern/textpattern.github.io/administration/images-panel.md

 ## Upload images

 The first tool at the top of the panel is the *upload* area.
 Labeled 'Upload image' you will find a field for entering a path to the image.
-On its right side there is a 'Browse...'-button which (as well as selecting the field itself) will open a pop-up-window containing your file manager's tools to locate an image file for upload.
+On its right side there is a 'Browse…'-button which (as well as selecting the field itself) will open a pop-up-window containing your file manager's tools to locate an image file for upload.

 When you have marked an image and put its path into the upload field by selecting 'open' (or 'OK'), you can start uploading by selecting 'Upload'.